knocklabs/docs/pages/notification-feeds/getting-started.md

 export KNOCK_FEED_ID=channel_id_123
 ```

-### 2. Setup your workflows
+### 2. Set up your workflows

 In the Knock dashboard you will need to ensure that at least one workflow is routing to your in-app
 feed channel in order to continue with this guide.
 We typically suggest that the in-app channel is the first
 channel that your messages should be sent to, so go ahead and add that on one of your workflows.

-Once you're done, save your flow and we can start testing. 💪
+Once you're done, save your workflow and we can start testing. 💪

 ### 3. Integrating the in-app feed